Directed by Ivan Reitman

 Ask most people what they consider THE Definitive Bill Murray Comedy and you’re going to get many answers.
 Some will go all the way back to “Meatballs.”
 A whole lot will say “Caddyshack” or “Ghostbusters.”
 A lot more will say “Scrooged” or “Groundhog Day.”
 Then you’ll have those that will cite “Rushmore” or “The Royal Tenenbaums.”
 Seeing as how I’m not a fan of either one of those we’ll just push on.

 But if you were to ask me what my definitive Bill Murray Comedy is, I’d always answer with STRIPES.
 Why?
 Maybe because it appeals a whole lot to who I was back in 1981 when I saw the movie.
 I was irreverent, foolhardy, undisciplined and more than a bit of a total asshole which is exactly what the John Winger character that Bill Murray plays in this movie is.
 So I identified a lot with that.
 But it’s also more than that.
 STRIPES is a superior comedy that highlights the team of Bill Murray and Harold Ramis to their comedic utmost.
 I mean that everything these cats do in this movie is funny.
 STRIPES is one of those rare comedy movies that just doesn’t run out of steam.
 The longer it goes on, the funnier it gets.
-And it’s the best kind of comedy.
-The kind in which we’re laughing with the characters and the situations they get into and not at them.
+And it’s my favorite kind of comedy in that I’m laughing with the characters and the situations they get into and not at them.

 John Winger (Bill Murray) loses his job, his girl and his apartment all in the same day and on an impulse decides to join The Army and be all the best that he can be.
 His best friend Russell Ziskey (Harold Ramis) joins up with him because he’s that Best of Best Friends: the one that will totally and completely assist you in making a stupid mistake.